 All good things come with limitations.
 And never is that more true than with retirement accounts.

 For those lucky enough to have an employer-sponsored 401K (it is rarer that you think), you are probably aware that there is a maximum 401K contribution limit that you can contribute against each year, as determined by the IRS.
 This limit is documented in section 402(g) of the tax code.
-For 2020, that maximum is $19,500 for those under 50 years old, and an additional $6,500 “catch-up contribution” for those over 50 across all accounts.
+For 2021, that maximum is $19,500 for those under 50 years old, and an additional $6,500 “catch-up contribution” for those over 50 across all accounts (the max employer 401K contribution is even higher).

 What if you over-contribute to a 401K?